nicolasdao/webfunc/README.md

 ## Reacting To Google PubSub Topics

-One of the goals of Webfunc was to uniform the APIs for building serverless functions.
-Serverless functions can react to more than HTTP requests, and in this section, we will demonstrated how to build a deploy a Google Cloud Function that can react to messages published to a Google PubSub topic.
-This section is broken down in 2 parts:
+One of the goals of Webfunc was to provide a uniform API for building serverless functions.
+Serverless functions can react to more than HTTP requests, and in this section, we will demonstrate how to build and deploy a Google Cloud Function that can react to messages published to a Google PubSub topic.
+This section is broken down in 3 parts:
 1. [Intro](#intro) - Here we will show how to test a function locally, deploy it to Google Cloud, and then manually test it by publishing a message on a topic.
 2. [Minimum Message Requirement](#minimum-message-requirement) - In this section, we will briefly explain the requirement for the messages that can be published so that the function can react to them.
 3. [Programmatically Publish To Google PubSub](#programmatically-publish-to-google-pubsub) - Though this is not really relevant to Webfunc, it is still something we expect any coder will eventually do, so we thought that a little help might be useful.